defx/mosaic/README.md

 The current plan is that the Mosaic project will broadly consist of two parts:

 1. The core library, which can be used to configure and define Mosaics behavioural components
-2. A suite of behavioural components implementing the most common pattern of the web.
-These will be largely influenced by those described in the ARIA Patterns Guide (APG).
+2. A suite of behavioural components implementing the most common Web UI patterns